 Concerns or complaints of discrimination may be filed with EWU's Civil Rights & Compliance Office online at: https://inside.ewu.edu/civilrights/, by emailing eoaa@ewu.edu, or by calling (509) 359-7496.

 A complainant or witness who is threatened in any way should immediately report these concerns to the University Police or the Civil Rights & Compliance Office.
+Director of Civil Rights Investigations.

 4-2.
 Good Faith